ifpb/javascript-guide/w3c/xmlhttprequest/README.md

 {% include_relative get-viacep-piped/js/main.js %}
 ```

-> No Access-Control-Allow-Origin:
+> No Access-Control-Allow-Origin:<br>
-> <b>Safari<b>: Origin http://127.0.0.1:5500 is not allowed by Access-Control-Allow-Origin.<br>
+> <b>Safari</b>: Origin http://127.0.0.1:5500 is not allowed by Access-Control-Allow-Origin.<br>
-> <b>Chrome<b>: Failed to load https://viacep.com.br/ws/58015430/piped/: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+> <b>Chrome</b>: Failed to load https://viacep.com.br/ws/58015430/piped/: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://127.0.0.1:5500' is therefore not allowed access.

 ## Request HTTP (GET JSON)
 ---